 Let’s say you are driving without either (1) purchasing auto insurance or (2) paying the uninsured motorist’s fee.

-If you are pulled over by a police officer or are involved in an accident, you’ll face serious consequences.
+If the police pull you over, or if you’re involved in an accident, you may face serious consequences.

 In addition, at the discretion of the prosecution or judge, you may also face other penalties including: